Kimmsudenver/Blog/README.md

 Blog
 ====

-Create my website for blogging about math and code from scratch with HTML, Bootstrap, Angular JS, Ruby on Rails
+Create my website for blogging about math and code from scratch with NodeJs (Express Framework), MongoDB, Jade .
+First version